What Is Trich? And what causes Trichomoniasis?

 Have I got Trich?

-Seen predominantly in women, trichomoniasis symptoms tend to appear between five and 28 days after exposure.
+Seen predominantly in women, Trichomoniasis symptoms tend to appear between 5 and 28 days after exposure.

-If you develop any of the follow symptoms, you may have trich and should visit your GP to confirm the diagnosis.
+If you develop any of the follow symptoms, you may have Trich and should visit your GP to confirm the diagnosis.
+Symptoms of Trich include: